univ-ai/welcomenew/_courses/ai5.md

         <center><img src="/assets/images/people/VishnuM.png" alt="Vishnu" style="height:200px;margin-right:15px;"></center>
         <ul style="list-style:circle; padding-left: 2em;">
           <li>Vishnu is the Program Coordinator for academic operations at Univ.AI.</li>
-          <li>He is a Computer Vision enthusiast and a final year CSE undergrad at JECRC University, Jaipur.</li>
+          <li>He is a Computer Vision enthusiast and has recently completed his undergraduation from JECRC University, Jaipur.</li>
-          <li>Currently, he is also working as a research assistant in StellarDNN lab at Harvard, where he is working on the intersection of Deep Learning and Astronomy.</li>
+          <li>Currently, he is also working as a research assistant in the StellarDNN lab at Harvard, where he is working on the intersection of Deep Learning and Astronomy.</li>
         </ul>
       </div>
     </div>